stefanholek/term/README.txt

     The stream is None if the device could not be opened.

 getyx()
-    Return the cursor position as 1-based (row, col) tuple. row and col are 0 if the terminal does not support DSR 6.
+    Return the cursor position as 1-based (line, col) tuple. line and col are 0 if the terminal does not support DSR 6.

-getmaxyx()
-    Return the terminal dimensions as (maxrow, maxcol) tuple. maxrow and maxcol are 0 if the terminal does not support DSR 6.

 Examples
 ========